A bit about me

 My favourite place

 Until recently, my instant response would have been Nepal.
 It’s where I cut my teeth in the travel industry back in 1983 and every visit since has always been very special.
 But then I hadn’t been to Bhutan.
-It is a truly remarkable country with a synergy of spiritual and physical beauty that is more pristine than any of its Himalayan neighbors.
+It is a truly remarkable country with a synergy of spiritual and physical beauty that is more pristine than any of its Himalayan neighbours.
 Buddhism is everywhere and everything, mountains and rivers are considered sacred, and the pursuit of ‘gross national happiness’ is by royal decree.

 My favourite hotel

 Thurnher’s Alpenhof, Zurs, Austria.
 Closer to home than perhaps expected, but this signature address in the Austrian Arlberg redefines the art service and is hoteliership at its finest.
-The skiing – in Zurs and its neighboring resorts of Lech and St Anton – doesn’t get much better either.
+The skiing – in Zurs and its neighbouring resorts of Lech and St Anton – doesn’t get much better either.

 My most memorable experience

 Climbing Kilimanjaro.
 Reaching the summit on a cloudless, windless day, and in time to watch the sun rise over the plains of Tanzania, more than made up for the 9-hour ascent at night from base camp.
 It was far tougher than I had envisaged, but that ‘altitude high’, when all of Africa is below you, is something I will not forget in a hurry.

 - Leave a few mornings/afternoons free, so that you can then decide what to do or see on an ad hoc basis.
 Our local agents will be happy to provide cars and guides etc. at short notice.